excalibur1234/pacui/README.md

 ### Multiple installed AUR helpers
-Please note that PacUI optionally requires at least one of these AUR helpers to enable use of the AUR.: [Yay](https://github.com/Jguer/yay), [Pikaur](https://github.com/actionless/pikaur), [Aurman](https://github.com/polygamma/aurman), [Pakku](https://github.com/kitsunyan/pakku), [Trizen](https://github.com/trizen/trizen), [Paru](https://github.com/Morganamilo/paru), [Pacaur](https://github.com/rmarquis/pacaur), or [Pamac-cli](https://aur.archlinux.org/packages/pamac-cli/).

-If more than one AUR helper is installed, they are automatically used in the same order as listed above (i.e. Yay is used with priority while Pamac-cli is only used as a last resort).
+If more than one AUR helper is installed, they are automatically used in the same order as listed [above](#dependencies) (i.e. Yay is used with priority while Pamac-cli is only used as a last resort).
 A specific AUR helper can be set with the `PACUI_AUR_HELPER` environment variable.

-Alternatively, replacing `$PACUI_AUR_HELPER` with the name of your preferred AUR helper in the following variable (within `/usr/bin/pacui` file) works as well.
-Note that `$PACUI_AUR_HELPER` needs to be replaced (again) after each PacUI update:
+Environment variables can typically be set by adding them to your /etc/environment file.
+If this file exists on your system, it can be selected using PacUI's "Edit Config Files" option:
 ```
-# here, the preferred AUR helper can be set manually by the user. for example, AUR_Helper="trizen" uses Trizen despite any other installed AUR helpers.
-AUR_Helper="$PACUI_AUR_HELPER"
+pacui c
 ```